Explore Beijing to Lhasa on a stunning rail adventure

 Back in Beijing, we visit the marvellous Bird's Nest and Water Cube, venues for the 2008 Olympic Games.
 These two structures are marvellous examples of modern architecture.
 Tonight we sample Beijing's signature dish, Peking duck.

-Today we take the high-speed rail service to Xi'an, a teeming megalopolis of different cultures and a varied history at the end of the famous Silk Road.
+We begin today at the impressive Temple of Heaven in the bustling centre of China's capital, a local and cultural hub that is a popular meeting spot for residents.
+We then take the high-speed rail service to Xi'an, a teeming megalopolis of different cultures and a varied history at the end of the famous Silk Road.
 On Day 5 we enjoy a visit to the Terracotta Warriors.
 One of the greatest archeological finds of the modern era, this army is made up of over 8,000 terracotta soldiers, as well as horses and chariots, which were buried alongside the tomb of the first Emperor of China, Qin Shi Huang.
 It was thought that they were designed to protect the emperor in the afterlife.
 We then return to Xi'an for a tour of its attractions, such as the city walls and the Grand Mosque.

 We fly from Xi'an to Xining today, where we take a tour of multicultural Xining, before embarking on an epic journey on the highest railway on earth, ascending to the Himalayan kingdom of Tibet.
 This pioneering railway line is a testament to the ingenuity of the engineers who built it and a spectacular feat of modern construction.
 It features magnificent views of glaciers, mountains and Himalayan villages.